-Claire Adams is a talented soprano and violinist of Spanish-Dutch roots with an early but promising career in contemporary music.
+Claire Adams is a soprano and violinist of Spanish-Dutch roots active in the field of contemporary classical music.
 She studied classical singing and violin at the Academy of Music and Performing Arts in Tilburg (The Netherlands), where she was awarded the Jacques de Leeuw Prize for young performing artists in 2019.
-Since then, she has had the pleasure of performing as a soloist in several renowned festivals - like November Music or De Link - and collaborating with inspiring artists and musicians to create new interdisciplinary projects.
+Since then, she has performed as a soloist in several renowned festivals - like November Music or De Link - and collaborated on numerous interdisciplinary projects.

-Her unique way of blending her voice and violin into a different sound world takes the listener on an intriguing journey - sometimes soothing, sometimes maddening, but always mysteriously hypnotizing.
-In her performances, Claire likes to wander that gray zone between music and other performing arts, incorporating elements of theater and dance into her performances.
+With her unique way of blending her voice and violin into new soundscapes, Claire creates truly intriguing and hypnotizing moments.
+In her performances, she likes to wander that gray zone between music and other performing arts, incorporating elements of theater and dance into her performances.

 Claire is a core member and co-creator of the contemporary music ensemble ION Collective, which tunes into this genre-defying aesthetic to create new subversive experiences.
 She is also a core member of the duo Emphia, which creates music by seeking connection with the unheard voices of society.
 Aiming for empathy, Emphia tries to express their truth with its intimate and soothing sound.